Some Good

 A quick look at my Amazon Wish List conveys what’s been on my mind lately: my son’s future.
 I mean, it’s obvious when you look at the titles -

-You see, Nigel lacks executive function.
+You see, Neil lacks executive function skills.
 And I don’t just mean that it’s challenging for him.
-I mean that it’s pretty much nonexistent.
+I mean that they’re pretty much nonexistent.
 This is why he requires one-on-one assistance in his classes and two study period pull-outs every day to do his regular classwork (with constant assistance).
 Every advancement he’s made in Boy Scouts is because an adult (usually me) has walked him through it, outlined the work for him, and kept him on track.
 He is unable to do it himself.

 I suppose that it’s something he could be taught, but that’s one of the things I tried to do when I homeschooled him for a year and a half.
 I taught him how to do math problems step-by-step, how to write essays, organize his thoughts, and outline.
 And it didn’t take.
 I don’t think his brain functions that way.
 Perhaps he wasn’t ready for it at the time, but it wasn’t that long ago, and at this point, time is of the essence.